Hi, I’m Megan Cohen (she/her). I’m an award-winning author who writes a million words a year. I’m also a writing coach.

 Excited about coaching but not sure about me?
 Fair enough.
 If I’m not your person, I hope you find the writing coach who feels right for you.
 I won’t be right for everyone.
 But I want to make a good effort here to let you know what I’m like, so you can decide.

 I do not post testimonials from clients.
-At this moment in the coaching landscape, I feel that sharing glowing out-of-context quotes from alumni can be kind of a manipulative sales tactic.
 I don’t ask my customers to sell me.
+At this moment in the coaching landscape it’s common practice to do that, but I feel like sharing glowing out-of-context quotes from alumni can be kind of a manipulative sales tactic.
 Instead, I’m asking you to trust what you’re seeing directly about who I am.

 I want you to know me as a coach.
-If you aren’t sure what I’m all about, or are wondering if I’m the right vibe for you, try sniffing around the dozens of posts on my writing tips blog.
+If you aren’t sure what I’m all about, or are wondering if I’m the right vibe for you, try sniffing around my daily-ish blog full of really quite useful creative writing tips.

 55 Ways to Stop Procrastination, a massive monster mega-post with dozens of practical tactics based in easy-to-understand neuroscience facts that will help you write.